Foundation Stock Service

 The coat of the Portuguese Pointer is short and coarse, with a typical thickness.
 Their coat is often fawn or red with cream highlights, but it can be any colour.

-This dog has a low-shedding coat and is easy to maintain.
+This dog has a low shedding coat and is easy to maintain.
 Brush them now and then to get rid of the dead hairs.
 Wash only when required.

 Pointers are protective and faithful to those who are close to them.
-If properly socialised from a young age, they will be sociable with other dogs.
+If properly socialised from a young age, they will be sociable to other dogs.
 They have a propensity for barking when someone comes to the house, making them excellent watchdogs.

-The Pointer should weigh 15 kg to 26 kg and have a shoulder measurement of 50 cm to 55 cm.
+The Pointer should weigh 15kg to 26kg and have a shoulder measurement of 50cm to 55cm.

 While the American Kennel Club sets the standard for breed size, certain dogs may be larger or smaller than others.